Computational-Biology-OceanOmics/LCA_With_Fishbase/README.md

 Any fairly recent version (2023-2025) should be fine, I believe.

-# Turning off coverage normalisation
+# Turning on coverage normalisation

-    python calculateLCAWithFishbase.py -f input.txt -o output.txt --no_normalise_identity
+    python calculateLCAWithFishbase.py -f input.txt -o output.txt --normalise_identity

-There's an optional flag that lets you ignore the query coverage in the LCA calculation.
-In this case, it uses only bp identity to calculate the LCA.
+There's an optional flag that lets you include the query coverage in the LCA calculation.
+In this case, it multiplies bp identity by coverage before calculating the LCA.

 # Tests